 “No.” Ferrin struck the anvil with the top of his hammer.
 “The gold I made from the king’s commission will be enough, if . . .
 I can’t believe I’m about to say this . . .”
 He lowered his head and stared at the smoldering length of metal waiting on the anvil.
 “If we are willing to put aside our plans of moving to a better district, and simply remain here.”

-Myriah’s arms lowered, along with her brow.
-She cocked her head to the side as she sometimes did when trying to determine whether he was being serious or not.
+Myriah’s arms lowered.
+She cocked her head to the side, trying to determine whether he was being serious or not.
 “Do you mean that?
 I know how much moving into one of the northern districts would mean to you.”

 Ferrin smiled and removed the chain from his neck.
 He held it out between them and watched as the small crystal on the end dangled back and forth, reflecting the light of his kiln’s fire.
 He could already feel the presence of his magic diminish slightly.
-He had found that the farther away he was from the unique rock, the weaker his gift seemed to be.
+It seemed that the farther away he was from the rock, the weaker his gift became.

 “I’ll stop using it if that’s what you want.”